 White chocolate does not have any caffeine.
 And while a tiny lick of white chocolate might not hurt your cat, it is still not great for your cat.

-What To Do If Your Cat Eats Chocolate
+What Do I Do If My Cat Eats Chocolate?

 If your kitten exhibits symptoms listed below, get them to a vet immediately.